The Church of Jesus Christ of Latter-day Saints in Belize: Districts and Congregations

 Congregations in a district are called branches, regardless of size.

 Missions

 Belize was part of the Honduras Tegucigalpa Mission when formal missionary work began.
 On 1 July 1990, the newly created Honduras San Pedro Sula Mission administered Belize.
 In 1993, Belize was briefly assigned to the Guatemala Guatemala City North Mission before being returned to the Honduras San Pedro Sula Mission.
-In 2008, Belize was assigned to the El Salvador San Salvador West Mission/Belize Mission.
+In 2008, Belize was assigned to the El Salvador San Salvador West Mission/Belize Mission and by 2025, was part of the Guatemala Cobán/Belize Mission.

 Temples

 There are no temples in Belize.
-Belize is currently located within the Guatemala City Guatemala Temple District.
+Belize is currently located within the Cobán Guatemala Temple District.